November 27, 2019

 Reading horizontal tilt plates

 • Take reading in the plane “A” first.
-In the figure below, pegs 1 and 3 define the direction of the plane “A”.
+In the figure below, pegs 1 and 3 define the direction of plane “A”.

 Taking readings in Plane A